3db/3db/docs_src/usage/quickstart.rst

         resolution: [500, 500]
         ## --- /END NEW STUFF ---

-Finally, the remaining arguments are for ``output_shape`` and ``class_mapping``.
+Finally, the remaining arguments are for ``output_shape`` and ``label_map``.
 The former tells 3DB how much space to allocate to save the model output:

     * for classifiers, this is just ``[NUM_CLASSES]``
     * for detection models, we will use ``[N, 6]`` where ``N`` is an upper bound on the number of bounding boxes we will save for a given image (the 6 is because bounding boxes are typically stored as ``(x1, y1, x2, y2, score, class)``.

-The ``class_mapping`` argument is optional and only used by some loggers---you can provide the path to a JSON array containing class names, so that the output is more human-readable.
+The ``label_map`` argument is optional and only used by some loggers---you can provide the path to a JSON array containing class names, so that the output is more human-readable.

 An example of a final inference configuration for an object detection experiment is thus: